 The Office of Water undertook a strategic compliance project in the Macquarie Marshes during 2008 and 2009.
-The project was funded under the NSW Wetland Recovery Program, which is jointly funded by the NSW Government and the Australian Government's Water for the Future Plan.
+The project was funded under the former NSW Wetland Recovery Program, which was jointly funded by the NSW Government and the Australian Government's Water for the Future Plan.
 The NSW Government had previously conducted a targeted compliance operation into suspected illegal structures within the Marshes.
 That project had found that although the majority of structures were licensed and being operated legally, a number of structures appeared to be unlawful.
 The Office of Water investigated this situation.

 Aim of the project

 The principal aim of the project was to identify structures having an impact on the delivery and effectiveness of flows, including environmental flows and determine whether such structures were authorised and operating within conditions.

 This important work gave us a better understanding of water movement within the Marshes, including the impacts of water diversions on downstream users and the environment.

 The project encompassed the area of the Macquarie Marshes, which commence in the south at Marebone Weir 50 kilometres north of Warren and extend north a further 100 kilometres until the many channels join into a single defined channel near Carinda.
 Major distributary channels include the Bulgeraga, Monkeygar, Buckiinguy and Terrigal Creeks and the Gum and Long Plain Cowals, Marebone and Oxley Breaks and the Bora Channel as well as the Macquarie River.
 The southern Marshes consist of a series of individual wetland systems, including Back, Buckiinguy, Monkey and Monkeygar Swamps and Mole Marsh.